aquality-automation/aquality-selenium-java/Documentation.en.md

 # Aquality Selenium

 Aquality Selenium is a library built over Selenium WebDriver tool that allows to automate work with web browsers.
 Selenium WebDriver requires some skill and experience.
-So, Aquality Selenium suggests simplified and most importantly safer and more stable way to work with Selenium WebDriver.
+So, Aquality Selenium suggests simplified and most importantly the safer and more stable way to work with Selenium WebDriver.

 The main benefits from using Aquality Selenium: